 Several modules covering a variety of topics were administered along with the loneliness measures.
 These modules included –but were not limited to– social media consumption behaviors (17 items; e.g., “I use social media to get in contact with new people”), civic attitudes (3 items; e.g., “I’m willing to give to good causes without expecting anything in return”), or childhood experiences (5 items; e.g., “When growing up, have you always lived with both of your parents?”), social support (4 items, e.g., “How often is each of the following types of support available to you, if you need it: Someone to help you if you were confined to bed”).

 We selected three categories of measures to be part of the nomological network analyses: 1) social activities and attitudes, which consisted of a) a composite measure of perceived social support (4 items; e.g., “how often is available someone to share your most private worries and fears with”, ω = .86) and b) single-item measures of the participants’ closeness in relationship with friends (“How many of your friends would you say you have a close relationship with?”) and family (“How many of your family members would you say you have a close relationship with?”), occurrences of in-person meetings with friends (“On average, how often do you do each of the following with any of your friends?
 Meet up face-to-face (include both arranged and chance meetings)”) and family (“On average, how often do you do each of the following with any members of your family (e.g., brothers, sisters, parents, children, in-laws or grandchildren)?
 Meet up face-to-face (include both arranged and chance meetings)”), frequency of virtual meetings with friends (“On average, how often do you do each of the following with any of your friends?
 Talk/chat via phone, internet or social media”) and family (“On average, how often do you do each of the following with any members of your family (e.g., brothers, sisters, parents, children, in-laws or grandchildren)?
 Talk/chat via phone, internet or social media”), occurrences of contacts with neighbors (“How often do you have any contact, even something as simple as saying "hello", with any of your neighbours?”), and frequency of participation in social activities (“Over the last 12 months, how frequently did you do each of the following activities?
 Participated in social activities of a club, society and/or association”), 2) one-item indicators of emotional states (depression [“Over the past week, how frequently have you felt the following way?
 Depressed”] and happiness [“Over the past week, how frequently have you felt the following way?
-Happy”]), and 3) an indicator of health (“In general, would you say your (physical and mental) health is”.
+Happy”]), and 3) an indicator of health (“In general, would you say your [physical and mental] health is”).
 The full survey and all answer options are available at our OSF page: https://osf.io/3dxsv/.

 General Analytic Plan